VIS4ROB-lab/multi_robot_coordination/README.md

 where you need to put the right agent ID in the `data` field.
 If you put `-1`, all the agents will return home.

 ## Troubleshooting
-* If there are problems with `OMPL`, make sure that the `ROS` version is not installed: `sudo apt remove ros-melodic-ompl`.
+* **OMPL**: If there are problems with `OMPL`, make sure that the `ROS` version is not installed: `sudo apt remove ros-melodic-ompl`.
+* **Simulation Test**: If in the experiments the global planner outputs `[MR Global Planner] The map is empty, cannot plan`, it means that Voxblox has not received any point cloud from the `Pose Graph` yet.
+To solve this issue, wait a few seconds and then trigger the global planner again.
+* **Gazebo Simulation**: If the simulation is slow, replace the Chemical Plant model with a smaller one.
+This will require the generation of a new set of waypoints for the agents.
+[This website](https://sketchfab.com/) is a good source of models.

 ## Contributing
 Contributions that help to improve the code are welcome.
 In case you want to contribute, please adapt to the [Google C++ coding style](https://google.github.io/styleguide/cppguide.html/) and run `bash clang-format-all .` on your code before any commit.